The last start date for Environmental Stewardship was 1st December 2013 due to CAP Reform.

-Environmental Stewardship is a stream of agri-environment schemes, which provides funding to farmers and other land managers in England who deliver effective environmental management on their land.
+Environmental Stewardship was a stream of agri-environment schemes, which provided funding to farmers and other land managers in England who deliver effective environmental management on their land.

 As well as secondary objectives of:

 The ELS is a five year, points-based scheme open to all farmers and landowners which provided payments in return for undertaking a range of simple conservation options.
 Acceptance was guaranteed provided you could the scheme requirements.

 The payment rates for ELS were £30/ha or £8/ha for parcels of moorland over 15 ha.

 OELS was a ‘whole farm’ scheme similar to ELS, open to farmers who manage all or part of their land organically and who are not receiving aid under the Organic Aid Scheme (OAS) or the Organic Farming Scheme (OFS).
 Payment rates were £60/ha.

 The UELS was designed to reward farmers and land managers in Severely Disadvantaged Areas (SDA land), including dairy farmers, for providing environmental and landscape benefits through a series of specially designed upland options.

 The scheme was a points based system combined with the ELS scheme requiring 62 points/ha for in-bye land or 23 points/ha for moorland over 15 ha, with corresponding payments of £62/ha and £23/ha.

 Higher Level Stewardship (HLS) aimed to deliver significant environmental benefits in high priority situations and areas.
 The scheme was competitive and involved more complex environmental management.
 A strong application was essential to secure funding.